Zaplib/zaplib/zaplib/docs/src/blog_ts++.md

 ### Canonical performance

 Canonical performance might be more interesting to most people.
-You want the code that is naturally easy to write to be performant.
+You want the code that is naturally easy to write and maintain to be performant.
 However, even here we have to be careful!
 For most software, performance follows a power law, where a small fraction of code takes most of the time.
 In that case it's not a big deal to hand-optimize that part.
 Canonical performance is more important if such "hot code" is spread out over the entire codebase, which is quite rare.

 ![](./img/benchmark.gif)